Marcelo Mayer: Professional career

+Draft and minor leagues

 The Boston Red Sox selected Mayer in the first round, with the fourth overall selection, of the 2021 Major League Baseball draft.
 It was the Red Sox's highest draft pick in over 50 years.
 Several analysts had Mayer ranked as the top overall prospect in the draft and had described him as a five-tool player.
 The pick gave the Red Sox a signing bonus allotment of $6,664,000.
 Mayer officially signed with Boston on July 22, for the assigned slot price of $6.66 million.
 Mayer reported to the club's spring training base at Fort Myers, Florida, soon after signing.
 He made his professional debut for the Florida Complex League Red Sox on August 5, drawing three walks.
 His first two professional home runs came in back-to-back games in the second half of August.
 Mayer finished his first professional season with 91 at-bats in which he hit .275 with three home runs and 17 RBIs.

 Mayer was assigned to the Salem Red Sox to open the 2022 season.
 In May 2022, he was ranked 14th in the list of baseball's top 100 prospects by Baseball America.
 In early August, he was promoted to the Greenville Drive.
 Over 91 games between both teams, he slashed .280/.399/.489 with 13 home runs, 53 RBIs, and 30 doubles along with going 17-for-17 in stolen base attempts.
 In January 2023, he was ranked 10th in the Baseball America list of top 100 prospects.
 He was named the South Atlantic League Player of the Week for the first week of May, going 16-for-31 with three home runs, six doubles and 12 RBIs in one series.
 After batting .290/.366/.890 in 35 games at Greenville in 2023, Mayer was promoted to the Double-A Portland Sea Dogs in late May.
 He was the youngest Boston prospect promoted to Double-A since 2009.

 Mayer began the 2024 season with Portland, ranked as the Red Sox' top minor-league prospect by Baseball America.
 In August, he was promoted to the Triple-A Worcester Red Sox, along with fellow-prospects Roman Anthony and Kyle Teel.
 At the time of his promotion, Mayer had posted a .307/.370/.480 slash line with Portland.